NATO’s maritime activities

-The Standing NATO Maritime Groups are multinational, integrated maritime forces made up of vessels from various Allied countries.
-These vessels are permanently available to NATO to perform different tasks ranging from exercises to operational missions.
-They also help to establish Alliance presence, demonstrate solidarity, conduct routine diplomatic visits to different countries, support partner engagement, and provide a variety of maritime military capabilities to ongoing missions.
+The Standing NATO Maritime Groups are multinational, integrated maritime forces made up of frigates or destroyers from various Allied countries, supported by a replenishment vessel.
+These vessels are permanently available to NATO to perform different tasks ranging from exercises to support of operations.
+They also help to establish Alliance presence, demonstrate solidarity, conduct routine diplomatic visits to different countries, support partner engagement and provide a variety of maritime military capabilities to ongoing operations.

 Located in Northwood, United Kingdom, MARCOM also hosts the NATO Shipping Centre (NSC), which is the link between NATO and the merchant shipping community.
 Permanently manned by NATO, the NSC is the primary point of contact for the exchange of merchant shipping information between NATO's military authorities and the international shipping community.
 It also plays an important role in countering piracy.